Constitution and Bylaws

 • SECTION 4: The Secretary shall keep minutes of all meetings.
 These minutes should be maintained as a permanent record and the minutes should also be provided to the members via e-mail before the next meeting.
 The Secretary should maintain a record of attendance and be able to determine if a quorum is present.
 The Secretary should notify members of club meetings, take care of club correspondence, maintain the historical records of the club and perform the normal duties of the office of Secretary.
 In cases where both the President and Vice-President are not present, the Secretary shall conduct the meeting followed by the Treasurer.

 • SECTION 5: The Treasurer shall receive applications for membership and maintain a current membership list to be shared with the Secretary for purposes of determining a quorum.
 The Treasurer should deposit all monies received in the Bank approved by the Executive Committee.
 The Treasurer should keep a record of all monies received and expended and report such to the membership at the monthly meeting to be approved.
 The Treasurer, in conjunction with the W0OJY trustee, shall keep an inventory list of all physical asserts of the PDARC such as radio equipment, etc. The Treasurer shall keep segregated accounting records for special funds such as the Repeater Committee fund.
 These shall be separated from the general PDARC treasury and reported as such in the monthly Treasurers report.
-The Treasurers books shall be audited once per year by the Executive Committee.
+The Treasurer shall provide a year-end summary to be reviewed by the Executive Committee.

 A person may not hold the office of President for more than two terms.
 After a period of two years of not serving as President, that person may be re-elected as President.

 • SECTION 7: The Executive Committee will serve as the Nominating Committee for the PDARC to select candidates for the PDARC offices.
-These candidates shall be posted on the PDARC website at least two weeks prior to the election and are to be presented to the PDARC by the Nominating Committee at the regular meeting in September.
+Candidates shall be posted on the PDARC e-mail reflector at least two weeks prior to the election and are to be presented to the PDARC by the Nominating Committee at the regular meeting in September.
 Other candidates may be nominated from the floor at the September meeting.

 • SECTION 8: Office vacancies can be by resignation or by the Executive Committee due to non-performance of duties.
 A special election for a vacant office will be announced at a meeting and the election may be held at the next regular meeting.
 The candidate for the vacant office will be presented by the Executive Committee.
 Other candidates may be nominated from the floor.